 Some of these pitches will undoubtedly end up as articles, but hardly anyone is going to read them.

 From one perspective, that’s not really a problem: isn’t the most important thing to secure backlinks and secure the #1 PageRank spot?
 Well, yes and no.

-Securing hundreds of backlinks on small, unreliable sites might give you a short-term boost in your keyword traffic.
+Securing hundreds of links to your website by buying backlinks on small, unreliable sites might give you a short-term boost in your keyword traffic.